 Publicize your event.
 The days of stuffing and labeling hundreds of envelopes to publicize your event are over!
 Free publicity is available through the AGA's online tournament calendar and E-Journal.
 We can also send a special announcement of your event by e-mail to AGA members and chapters in your area.

 Rate your players.
 For many people, one of the attractions of a tournament is getting an AGA rating.
-You'll need to know the current rating and membership status for everyone who enters -- non-members have to join or pay a rating fee of $10.
+You'll need to know the current rating and membership status for everyone who enters.
 You can use the AGA ratings page to confirm the strength and membership status of any known player.

 At the Tournament